tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 cycle (18 pixels worth of on/off data per clock cycle).
 Supports updating frame data at any moment so frame rates of >120Hz are easily possible.
 Support for up to 64bits of pwm data (1/64 pwm cycle for 64 different color levels for each RGB value).
 No hardware clocks are required for operation so you can run the code with only group gpio privileges.
-Operation is mostly flicker free, however you should see improved response by running with nice -n -20 and running the realtime PREEMPT_RT patch on the kernel (6.6) as of this writing.
-PREEMPT_RT is mainline in 6.12 so hopefully no patches required on the next raspbian release!
+Operation is mostly flicker free, however, you should see the improved response by running with nice -n -20 and running the real-time PREEMPT_RT patch on the kernel (6.6) as of this writing.
+PREEMPT_RT is mainline in 6.12 so hopefully no patches are required on the next raspbian release!

 I have included GPU support using Linux's Generic Buffer Manager (gbm), GLESv2 and EGL.
 This means you can use OpenGL fragment shaders to render PWM data to the hub75 panel.
 Several shadertoy shaders are included.

 This implementation only supports rpi5 at the moment.
-It should be simple to add support for other PIs as only the memory mapped peripheral address for the GPIO pins is required.
-Preliminary GPIO perihperal offsets are in rpihub75.h.
+It should be simple to add support for other PIs as only the memory-mapped peripheral address for the GPIO pins is required.
+Preliminary GPIO peripheral offsets are in rpihub75.h.
 There is a #ifdef PI3, PI4 and it defaults to PI5.
-If you are included, please test on an earlier PI and send a PR with the correct offsets for ZERO, PI3 and PI4.
+If you are inclined, please test on an earlier PI and send a PR with the correct offsets for ZERO, PI3 and PI4.

-Please read HZeller's excellent write up on wiring the PI to the HUB75 display.
+Please read HZeller's excellent write-up on wiring the PI to the HUB75 display.
 I highly recommend using one of his active 3 port boards to ensure proper level translation and to map the address lines, OE and clock pins to all 3 boards

 Hub75 Operation
 ---------------
 All documentation reefers to 64x64 panels.
-Your Milage May Vary.
+Your Mileage May Vary.
 Pins: r1,r2,g1,g2,b1,b2, this is the color data. each LED is actually 3 leds (red, green and blue).
 The LED can be on or off.
 We will be pulsing them on/off very quickly to achieve the illusion of different color values.
 Color data is sent 2 pixels at a time beginning on column 0. r1,g1,b1 is the pixel in the upper 32 rows, r2,g2,b2 is the pixel